RattleyCooper/selentric/README.md

     the `find` method is called, or you try to use a method, or access an attribute that is on a selenium web element object.

-    This object supports page template matching with the `PageTemplateMatcher`
+    This object supports page template matching with the `PageTemplate`

     When an element is located successfully, a copy of the selenium element object is stored and you can call any of it's methods